wp-plugins/wp-imageflow2/readme.txt

 * captiontag
 * link

-Upload your images to your post or page gallery.
-Enter a title to display, and optionally enter a description that may be used as an external link.

-= How do I make a gallery without using the built-in gallery? =
+= For galleries based on a subfolder: =

-1. Create a directory on your server to contain the galleries
+1. Create a folder for your galleries within your WordPress installation, wherever you want (has to be accessible from the internet - ie wp-content/galleries).
-2. Configure the url to the galleries in the settings
+2. Set the "Path to galleries from homepage root path" in the configuration options  (ie wp-content/galleries/)
-3. Create a sub-directory below the galleries directory
-4. Upload your images to that directory
+3. Upload your image galleries to a subfolder of this folder (ie wp-content/galleries/gallery1)
-5. Insert the shortcode [wp-imageflow2=sub-directory] in a post or page
+4. Insert a gallery on a page by specifying [wp-imageflow2 dir=SUBFOLDER] (ie [wp-imageflow2 dir=gallery1])

 If you have entered the gallery path correctly you will see a list of the sub-directories on the settings page of the administration panel.